semuconsulting/Gamepad_PS4BT/README.md

 **SEMU Consulting 2018**

-## Wiring Connections
+## Wiring Connections for receiving device

    * 5V on USB Host board  --> 5V on Arduino
    * 0V on USB Host board  --> GND on Arduino
    * TX on USB Host board  --> RX on Arduino
    * RX on USB Host board  --> TX on Arduino
+   * USB on USB Host board --> USB Bluetooth dongle

 ## Enabling Serial HEX mode on the USB Host board